Limerick Childcare Committee

 The course is being offered by a consortium (Mary Immaculate College, Early Childhood Ireland, Maynooth University) by way of blended learning over one year.
 It will involve on-line learning and one Saturday classroom session per module (7 Saturdays over the programme year, including orientation).
 Classroom sessions for the 2018/19 academic year of the programme will take place in the following centres: Clonmel, Drogheda, Dublin, Gorey, Letterkenny, Macroom, Sligo, Tuam, Tullamore.

 Candidates, who must hold a Level 5 Major Award in a relevant area, must be nominated by their employer/early years setting.
 Only settings in contract to deliver the ECCE programme will be eligible to nominate a candidate.
-The course is fully funded by the DCYA.
+The course is fully funded by the DCDE.
 In addition, there is a once-off payment of €200 to each participating eligible student to assist with covering expenses arising from participating on the programme.
 An ECCE setting employing an Inclusion Coordinator (i.e. a graduate from the LINC course) will be eligible for additional capitation of €2 per ECCE child per week.